dingweiqings/financial-demo/data/nlu/nlu.md

 - i want to talk to a human
 - transfer to a human
 - Please give me to a human

+## intent:praise
+- haha ,you so great
+- haha you so great
+- You are so great

+## intent:chitchat
+- kk

+## intent:criticize
+- You are so stupid

 ## synonym:credit
 - credit card